ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 ## Abstract Network Element {#ane-design}

-This extension introduce Abstract Network Element (ANE) as an indirect and network-agnostic way to specify an aggregation of intermediate network components which can be treated as if they are placed in the same location in the network, based on geo-location, OSPF domain, service type, algebraic properties, or other criteria.
+This extension introduces Abstract Network Element (ANE) as an indirect and network-agnostic way to specify an aggregation of intermediate network components between a source and a destination.

 ### ANE Name